If you are a student please see here for guidance on applying for regulatory approvals.

 Throughout the study

 Any amendments, both substantial and non-substantial, should be notified by the researchers to us and to the HRA.
-Substantial amendments requiring REC review have to be sent to REC which approved your study originally.
-For non-substantial amendments or amendments for studies where REC review is not required, these should be sent to the HRA: hra.amendments@nhs.net.
-If your study was processed under the old, pre-HRA system, amendments still need to go through the HRA.
-To add a site you need to email the HRA to bring the study under their approval.
-To do this, you should email hra.amendments@nhs.net with the title “IRAS XXXXXX – request for pre-HRA approval study to come under HRA approval”.
-The full approved document set should also be sent, and for non-commercial studies adding new sites, you should also complete and attach an Organisation information document.
+Substantial amendments requiring REC review have to be sent to the REC which approved your study originally.
+For non-substantial amendments or amendments for studies where REC review is not required, these should be submitted to the HRA via the Amendment Tool.

-Research teams should provide all sites with a contact who will be able to help sites/patients with any queries.
+Research teams should provide all sites with a contact who will be able to help sites/patients with any queries, and should provide guidance on site file expectations.
 They should also provide a procedure for reporting any adverse events.
 Audits can be conducted by sponsors, by any of the applicable regulatory bodies or by our team.
 These will involve checking of your documents and processes.
-Authorities such as the Medicines and Healthcare products Regulatory Authority (MHRA) can require paper copies of all relevant documents so you should make sure sites hold all documents in paper form.
+Authorities such as the Medicines and Healthcare products Regulatory Authority (MHRA) can require paper copies of all relevant documents so you should make sure sites hold all documents in paper form for this purpose, although electronic site files can usually be used if this is the system implemented by the study.
+Paper consent forms with wet ink signatures may also need to be kept in hard copy - these requirements should be explained fully to sites to make sure they are aware of what they need to comply with.

 After the study